ifoxfoot/fqacalc/README.md

 ## Package Data

-`fqacalc` contains all regional FQAI databases that have been either fully approved or approved with reservations for use by the US Army Corps of Engineers.
+`fqacalc` contains all regional FQA databases that have been either fully approved or approved with reservations for use by the US Army Corps of Engineers.
 By referencing these databases, the package can assign a Coefficient of Conservatism (or C Value) to each plant that the user inputs.
-A list of regional FQAI databases can be viewed using the `db_names()` function, and specific FQA databases can be accessed using the `view_db()` function.
+A list of regional FQA databases can be viewed using the `db_names()` function, and specific FQA databases can be accessed using the `view_db()` function.